Edible Cookie Dough

 -Serve with espresso or a glass of milk

--Finish with a light sprinkle of flaky sea salt if you like - Freezing Instructions: The cookie dough can be frozen for up to 3 months.
+-Finish with a light sprinkle of flaky sea salt - Freezing Instructions: The cookie dough can be frozen for up to 3 months.
 Store in an airtight container or portion into bite-size balls and freeze on a parchment-lined baking sheet until firm, then transfer to a freezer bag.
 Thaw in the refrigerator overnight or let sit at room temperature for 15 to 20 minutes before serving.

 Nutrition Information